eliskasl/sestrynacestach/wp-content/plugins/mashsharer/readme.txt

 == Upgrade Notice ==

-= 3.4.4 =
+= 3.4.7 =
-3.1.9 * Fix: Check fb access token not working properly
+3.4.7 * 100% php7 compatibility!
+Make use of Twitter character limit of 280 characters.
+Compatible up to WordPress 4.9